ArkScript-lang/Ark/README.md

         -fno-cache                  Disable the bytecode cache creation
         -c, --compile               Compile the given program to bytecode, but do not run
         <file>                      If file is -, it reads code from stdin
-        -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes --check                     Check if a file formating is correctly, without modifying it.
+        --stats                     Gather stats about each compiler pass and print them to stdout -f, --format                Format the given source file in place --dry-run                   Do not modify the file, only print out the changes --check                     Check if a file formating is correctly, without modifying it.